How to Make Fluffy Sourdough Discard Scones (No Heavy Cream, Easy & Flaky)

 Step 1

-In a large mixing bowl whisk together flour, sugar, salt and baking powder.
-Add in the grated or cubed frozen butter on top.
+In a large mixing bowl, whisk together the flour, sugar, salt, and baking powder until evenly combined.

 Step 2